-Paul D. Umbach serves as Associate Professor of Higher Education in the Department of Leadership, Policy, and Adult and Higher Education.
+Paul D. Umbach serves as Professor of Higher Education in the Department of Leadership, Policy, and Adult and Higher Education.
 He teaches classes on finance and higher education, organizational theory and higher education, policy analysis, college faculty, survey methods, and multi-level modeling.

 Prior to joining the faculty at NC State, he spent four years as an Assistant Professor of Higher Education at the University of Iowa.
 Before joining the faculty at Iowa, he served as a research associate with the Indiana University Center for Postsecondary Research.
 At the Center, he was a research team member working on the National Survey of Student Engagement (NSSE) and a project manager of the Faculty Survey of Student Engagement (FSSE).
 His professional background includes several years working in institutional research at Tidewater Community College, Old Dominion University, and the University of Maryland.
 He earned his Ph.D. in Higher Education from the University of Maryland, College Park.

 His research focuses on policies and organizational structures that affect college student access and success and the careers of college faculty.
 Central to much of his work are issues of equity and diversity.
 His work appears in Research in Higher Education, The Journal of Higher Education, the Review of Higher Education, and the Journal of College Student Development.
 In 2007, the Association for the Study of Higher Education awarded him the Promising Scholar/Early Career Achievement Award.